swhume/odmlib_examples/define2xls/README.md

 # define2xls

 ## Introduction
+Use the define2-1-to-xlsx example instead of this one.
+The Define-XML v2.1 examples are getting more use and testing creating study Define-XML files, so they're getting updated more frequently.

 The define2xls program is an odmlib example application that generates an Excel spreadsheet that contains the content of a Define-XML v2.0 file.
 The Exel spreadsheet version of the makes it easier for many to edit or create new content to include in a Define-XML v2.0 file.
 The companion xls2define program takes the updated spreadsheet and generates a